 The biggest difference between plain vanilla entrepreneurship and the “social” variety is that one of the top priorities for the social entrepreneur is doing work that makes the world we live in a better place.

-Attention to business sustainability and growth is paramount, but it is balanced by a mission to work towards mitigating gnarly social problems.
+Attention to business sustainability and growth is paramount, but in social entrepreneurship this is balanced by a mission to work towards mitigating gnarly social problems.
 One of the strategies that seems particularly effective for working towards change is connecting with people and helping them change their lives by themselves.

 Below are two social entrepreneurs whose work was included in Haber’s book and one that was not.